junior-devleague/capstone/schools/waipahu-2017/class-briefing.md

    - Nordstrom
      - Ran into issues deploying and getting camera to scan, Jay just figured it out and will help Kayla in slack
      - Mel helped Zedrick set up stripe prototype

+# Class Recap - Week 27 - 3/7/2018 9:25am - 10:50am
+ Format of the class was as follows:
+  - NOTE: Angela, Ian, and Dylan will not be attending class Wednesday 3/14
+   - Lanakila
+     - Looking into postgres relational databases
+     - Figuring out CORS issue with post
+   - Blue Planet
+     - Completed on stopping game with timer
+     - Able to remove bubbles when clicked
+   - Nordstrom
+     - Successfully deployed quagga on heroku
+     - Setting up stripe with client side